Netherlands 12 min

 Income tax in the Netherlands

-There’s an easy answer to that if your worker is Dutch and living in the Netherlands.
-Anyone who lives in the Netherlands or receives income in the Netherlands is subject to income tax, paid to the Dutch Tax and Customs Administrations.
-This means your Dutch employees have to pay taxes, which they will do by filing a tax return, but because some of their tax is deducted from their paycheck, you’ll also be paying tax on their behalf.
+This means your Dutch employees have to pay taxes to the Dutch tax office, which they’ll do by filing a tax return, and because some of their tax is deducted from their paychecks, you’ll also be paying taxes on their behalf.

-Dutch residents pay taxes on their income, their financial interests, their savings and their investments (these categories are called boxes).
-They also pay statutory fees out of their paychecks, such as pensions for old age, long term care and a pension for orphans and widows.
+Dutch residents also pay statutory fees out of their paychecks, such as pensions for old age, long-term care, and a pension for orphans and surviving spouses.

 You’ll be paying out of your employee’s paycheck for specific fees, like insurance and social security payments.